joshdvir/drone-s3-sync/README.md

 * `region` - bucket region. e.g  defaults to `us-east-1`
 * `source` - location of folder to sync
 * `target` - target folder in your S3 bucket
+* `exclude`- exclude all files or objects from the command that matches the specified pattern.
+* `include`- don't exclude files or objects in the command that match the specified pattern
 * `delete` - deletes files in the target not found in the source
 * `cloudfront_distribution_id` - (optional) the cloudfront distribution id to invalidate after syncing